schnerring/hugo-theme-gruvbox/README.md

   #_merge = "deep"

 [build]
-  # The theme enables writeStats which is required for PurgeCSS
+  # Merge build config of the theme
   _merge = "deep"

 # This hopefully will be simpler in the future.